Overview of Utah Taxes

 - The Qualifying Solar Project Credit is 25% of the amount paid to purchase qualifying solar units, up to a maximum of $1,600.

 - The Utah Retirement Credit is a refundable credit available to taxpayers born on or before December 31, 1952.
 The credit can be up to $450, or $900 for joint filers.
 This credit phases out above a certain income level, though.

 - The Low-income Housing Credit is available to taxpayers who live in a low-income housing project.
 The amount of the credit is determined by the Utah Housing Corporation.

-- The Utah Educational Savings Plan Credit is equal to 5% of the contributions made to each plan over the course of the year, up to a maximum of $96 per qualified beneficiary (or $192 for joint filers.
+- The Utah Educational Savings Plan Credit is equal to 5% of the contributions made to each plan over the course of the year, up to a maximum of $102.47 per qualified beneficiary, or $204.93 for joint filers.
 To qualify for this credit, your contribution cannot also have been deducted from your federal return.

 Utah Capital Gains Tax

 Long-term and short-term capital gains in Utah are subject to the regular personal income tax rate of 4.85%.
 In addition to the long-term federal capital gains tax rate of up to 20%, that can lead to a total long-term capital gains tax rate of 24.85% (and higher for short-term capital gains, which the federal government taxes as ordinary income).

 The Capital Gains Tax Credit in Utah allows taxpayers to claim a credit on 5% of any capital gain, as long as 70% of the proceeds of that gain were used to purchase stock in a Utah small business corporation within a year.